department-of-veterans-affairs/va-digital-services-platform-docs/content/03-defining-the-project/00-project-introduction.md

 There are 4 main phases to any project - and it all starts with...

-## Discovering and Defining the right solution
+## Discovering user and business challenges and needs
 In this first phase, the goal is to connect directly with real potential users to validate your assumptions on what you *think* people will find valuable, what kind of product you *think* will solve their main problems.

 Remember to stay open to having your hypotheses proven wrong.
 Changing approach at this phase is so much easier than after a product is live.